George Bazeley Scurfield: Politics

-Author
+Cook books

-George Scurfield, with his wife Cecilia, wrote two charming and useful works on home baking.
-These books have become cook book classics, and both remain in print to this day.
+Scurfield and his wife Cecilia wrote two books on home baking.
 The first, Home Baked, about the process of hand baking bread, was originally published in 1956.
-The companion volume, Home-Made Cakes and Biscuits, first published in 1975, is equally engaging and practical.
+The companion volume, Home-Made Cakes and Biscuits, was first published in 1975.

+Personal life and death

+Schurfield married his wife Cecilia (née Hopkinson) in 1947 in Cambridge, England.
+They had five children: Sarah, Lucy, Poly, Sophy, and the actor Matthew Scurfield.

+Schurfield died on 15 December 1991 in Norwich, England.